 Key Achievements

-- Spearheaded Yellow Pea Protein purification tech transfer at Louis Dreyfus Company — Completed 6 months early, saving $500k through efficient resource management.
+Spearheaded Yellow Pea Protein purification process development and tech transfer at Louis Dreyfus Company.
+Completed 6 months early, saving $500k through efficient resource management.

 The Future Plan